 All user data is first stored in Gaia before encrypted with the user's keys and stored in Radiks.
 This process means the user still controls their data for as long as they need to.
 If the application's Radiks server shuts down, the user can still access their data.
-And, without application to the user's signing keys, the application cannot decrypt the data.
+And, without the user's signing keys, an application cannot decrypt the user's data.
 Users may also backup or migrate their application data from Gaia.

 All data is also stored in Gaia; no third-party can revoke access to this data.